-When publications ask me for an example of true DC style, I always mention E at District of Chic.
-Our lovely city is often blasted for having no style and being a sea of ill-fitting navy skirtsuits and white sneakers, but in fact we are a city who knows style and appreciates quality.
-E epitomizes DC style by mixing designer with Zara, flea market finds with tailored classics, simple elegance with touches of personality and whimsy.
-And for all of this, I consider E to be a True Fashionista.
+When publications ask me for an example of true DC style, I always mention Elizabeth Pendergrass at District of Chic.
+Our lovely city is often blasted for having no style and being a sea of ill-fitting navy skirtsuits and white sneakers, but in fact, we are a city who knows style and appreciates quality.
+Elizabeth epitomizes DC style by mixing designer with Zara, flea market finds with tailored classics, simple elegance with touches of personality and whimsy.
+And for all of this, I consider Elizabeth to be a True Fashionista.

-E has chosen to keep herself anonymous on the blog, and gives enough detail to understand her reasons for her outfits, but maintains her privacy.
-I had the pleasure of meeting E, and can attest to the fact that she is sweet and charming in person, and completely matches the persona on District of Chic.
+I had the pleasure of meeting Elizabeth and can attest to the fact that she is sweet and charming in person, and completely matches the persona on District of Chic.

-As with every other True Fashionista, I asked E to answer the same five questions; here are her answers:
+As with every other True Fashionista, I asked Elizabeth to answer the same five questions; here are her answers:

 How would you describe your personal style?